-I wrote for Salon about living with long COVID.
+I wrote for Salon about how long COVIDg is affecting OTHER people's families and relationships.
 Grateful to those who kindly shared their stories of suffering and resilience with me.

 I wrote about my current obsessions, endangered wolves and lost worlds, in a little pandemic dispatch for Harvard Review.